 The school has been at the forefront of the latest tech trends globally.
 The school has offered machine Learning as a core course with active collaboration from Team Samsung, R&D, leading to many projects.
 The content includes Supervised, Unsupervised and Deep Learning Designed concerning standard online courses from Andrew N G: Introduction to machine learning of Stanford University.
 The course provides hands-on experience through a laboratory.

 6. Flipped Classroom

 The school has adopted an innovative course delivery technique across all semesters, focusing on one course per semester.
 The idea is to convert large classrooms into interactive problem-solving sessions.
 It addresses considerable classroom strength with uniform learning, brings in different perspectives from industry experts.
 The initiative is through active collaboration with Industries like ekLakshya, Sankalp Semiconductors.

 To equip with multiple skills and broader knowledge beyond what their major disciplines may provide, you can earn a minor.
 The purpose of this minor program is to designate a set of courses (15 credits) to provide additional content proficiency in an area of chosen academic specialization that will complement the student’s professional career.

 This program enables non-circuit branch students to Communicate effectively with circuit domain engineers.
-It imparts the necessary insight on the Electronics and Embedded systems relevant to their respective core domain, interpret and analyze the interface requirements and specifications pertaining to their domain applications.
-A student opting for this minor program has to attain an additional 15 credits apart from his/her core branch credits of 176.
-Other schools in the university offer similar minor programs which students of ECE can opt from: Entrepreneurship, Computer Science & Engineering, Innovation & Product Development, Robotics.
+It imparts the necessary insight into the Electronics and Embedded systems relevant to their respective core domain, interpreting and analyzing their domain applications’ interface requirements and specifications.
+A student opting for this minor program has to attain an additional 15 credits apart from their core branch credits of 176.
+Other schools in the university offer similar minor programs which students of ECE can opt from Entrepreneurship, Computer Science & Engineering, Innovation & Product Development, Robotics.